Stem-cell therapy: Regrowing teeth

 In theory, stem cells taken from the patient could be coaxed in the lab turning into a tooth bud which, when implanted in the gums, will give rise to a new tooth, and would be expected to be grown in a time over three weeks.
 It will fuse with the jawbone and release chemicals that encourage nerves and blood vessels to connect with it.
 The process is similar to what happens when humans grow their original adult teeth.
-Many challenges remain, however, before stem cells could be a choice for the replacement of missing teeth in the future.
+Many challenges remain, however, before stem cells can be a choice for the replacement of missing teeth in the future.

 Cochlear hair cell regrowth

 Heller has reported success in re-growing cochlea hair cells with the use of embryonic stem cells.

 In a 2019 review that looked at hearing regeneration and regenerative medicine, stem cell-derived otic progenitors have the potential to greatly improve hearing.

 Blindness and vision impairment

 Since 2003, researchers have successfully transplanted corneal stem cells into damaged eyes to restore vision.
 "Sheets of retinal cells used by the team are harvested from aborted fetuses, which some people find objectionable."
-When these sheets are transplanted over the damaged cornea, the stem cells stimulate renewed repair, eventually restore vision.
+When these sheets are transplanted over the damaged cornea, the stem cells stimulate renewed repair, eventually restoring vision.
 The latest such development was in June 2005, when researchers at the Queen Victoria Hospital of Sussex, England were able to restore the sight of forty people using the same technique.
 The group, led by Sheraz Daya, was able to successfully use adult stem cells obtained from the patient, a relative, or even a cadaver.
 Further rounds of trials are ongoing.